We Dug Into Net-a-Porter’s Home Section to Share 36 Hidden Gems

 The handcrafted home goods at Cabana are inspired by the magazine of the same name, which was founded by Martina Mondadori, Christoph Radl, and Gianluca Reina in 2014.
 A veritable celebration of color, pattern, and texture, Cabana’s dinnerware, glassware, and table linens range from scalloped and curvy Splatterware to Carolina Herrera collaborations, as well as all kinds of linen napkins and placemats in between.

 The incense holders from scent shop Cinnamon Projects are as handsome as the fragrances themselves, many of which are crafted to reflect certain times of day.
 We’re particularly into the idea of 7AM, which carries notes of black tea, clay, driftwood, and marigold.
-Each of the 25 sticks in a tube burns for nearly 25 minutes, and the perfume should linger for hours after.
+Each of the 25 sticks in a tube burns for nearly 25 minutes, and the perfume should linger for hours afterward.

 Australian studio Dinosaur Designs is a devotee of resin.
 The company started as a jewelry practice and added homewares in the 1990s, and the colorful, organic shapes that Louise Olsen and Stephen Ormandy design are vibrant and versatile.
 The servers, for instance, could be used as a pair or separately; they’d also make for a great host or wedding gift.

-While Italian porcelain stalwart Ginori 1735 needs little introduction, we’ll just say this: It’s one of our all-time favorites (even for adding single plates to your collection).
+While Italian porcelain stalwart Ginori 1735 needs little introduction, we’ll just say this: It’s one of our all-time favorites (even for adding single plates to a collection).
 The options at Net-a-Porter span the brand’s classics (Oriente Italiano, Catene) and collaborations (Luke Edward Hall, Off-White), plus many candles and incense holders.

 When Florentine beachwear and lingerie designer Loretta Caponi applied her florals, stripes, and frill to linens and dishes, tables were never the same.
 The designs continue to feel fresh and relevant, like red and white stripes, maximalist florals, and scalloped edges.